tidyverse/tidyverse.org/content/blog/tidymodels-2021-q2/index.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-1.png)

-For some kinds of models, we would want to create dummy or indicator variables from nominal predictors and preprocess features to be on the same scale.
+For some kinds of models, we would want to create dummy or indicator variables from nominal predictors, and preprocess features to be on the same scale.
 We can use recipes for this task:

 ```r